wonderDiWu/wonderDiWu.github.io/_pages/about.md

 title: "About me"
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I am currently a second-year PhD student at University of St Andrews.
+I am currently a third-year PhD student at University of St Andrews.
 I received a B.S. degree in Information System and Information Management from Northeast Forestry University, China in 2015, and an M.S. degree in Data Science from University of Southampton, UK in 2018.

 ## Research interests